 Some amazing Virtually Better applications are shown in this video

 7: Psious VR Treatment

 Another VR benefit for the behavioral health sector.

 Basically, Psious is an online platform designed for mental health care.
-Designed by psychologists for psychologists, it helps in conducting therapy sessions, improves clinical treatment for patient and the clinician as well.
+Designed by psychologists for psychologists, it helps in conducting therapy sessions and improves clinical treatment for the patient and the clinician as well.
 How does it do that?

-With the help of VR, patients are put in situations which causes a rush of fear and anxiety, of course under the supervision of a professional.
+With the help of VR, patients are put in situations that cause a rush of fear and anxiety, of course under the supervision of a professional.
 Their task is to face their fears and gradually let them go, while their imagination is helped by VR.
-By offering psychologist a ‘therapist’s control panel’ a shared scene to view what the patient is viewing, a Biofeedback measurement and sensors to analyze what the patient is feeling.
+By offering psychologists a ‘therapist’s control panel’ a shared scene to view what the patient is viewing, a Biofeedback measurement, and sensors to analyze what the patient is feeling.
 This is particularly helpful in identifying what are the stimuli and triggers for that person.

 Until now, the results of using Psious are more than encouraging!